Proud to be Surrey's new police service.

 Our policing model is founded in a culture of respectful community collaboration and engagement.
 From Day 1, our organization has set a goal of being diverse and inclusive, and to reflect the community we serve.
 We are building the partnerships that will help us address the social issues underlying systemic problems and looking for long-term solutions to complex problems.

 It’s an exciting time and a historic moment, both in policing and in the development of Surrey.
-Once SPS is fully operational, Surrey will have a municipal police service for the first time since 1951 – built from the ground up with the latest technology, training, and progressive practices – to specifically serve its needs.
+On November 29, 2024, Surrey will have a municipal police service for the first time since 1951 – built from the ground up with the latest technology, training, and progressive practices – to specifically serve its needs.